-NRC and NINC channels will:
+NRC will:

-Unlike/unfollow all candidate pages for the preelection and election period.
+Monitor all candidate pages during the pre-election and election period.

 Remain neutral during the election process but will encourage people to stand for election and encourage the general public to vote in the elections.
 These posts will not be associated with any candidates.